d2l-ai/d2l-en/chapter_linear-regression/linear-regression-concise.md

 We used framework defaults for loading data, defining a layer, a loss function, an optimizer and a training loop.
-Whenever the framework provides all necessary features, it's generally a good idea to use them, since the library implementations of these components tend to be heavily optimized for performance and properly tested for reliability.
+Whenever the framework provides all necessary features, it is generally a good idea to use them, since the library implementations of these components tend to be heavily optimized for performance and properly tested for reliability.